-- 1.1 Section 22 of the Education Act 1994 (the Act) lays a duty on the governing body of the University to: - a) take such steps as are reasonably practicable to secure that any students' union for students at the establishment operates in a fair and democratic manner and is accountable for its finances: - b) in particular take such steps as are reasonably practicable to secure that certain requirements are observed by or in relation to any student union at the establishment; and - c) prepare and issue a code of practice as to the manner in which the requirements are to be carried into effect and setting out details of the arrangements made to secure the observance of each requirement. - 1.2 In pursuance of its duties under the Act, the Council of the University (the Council) has approved this Code of Practice Relating to Students' Unions. - 1.3 This Code will be reviewed from time to time and revised as necessary.
-It will be published annually and copies will be made available to staff and students. - 1.4 The Council has determined that this Code applies to: - a) the Union of UEA Students (the Union); and - b) the Graduate Students' Association (the GSA). - 1.5 Unless explicitly stated, all references to the Union shall also apply to the GSA, mutatis mutandis. - 1.6 In this Code the Union includes all members, officers and staff of that organisation. - 1.7 In this Code references to the Registrar & Secretary will be deemed to include a reference to any nominee.
+1.1 Section 22 of the Education Act 1994 (the Act) lays a duty on the governing body of the University to:

+b) in particular take such steps as are reasonably practicable to secure that certain requirements are observed by or in relation to any student union at the establishment; and c) prepare and issue a code of practice as to the manner in which the requirements are to be carried into effect and setting out details of the arrangements made to secure the observance of each requirement.

+- 1.2 In pursuance of its duties under the Act, the Council of the University (the Council) has approved this Code of Practice Relating to Students' Unions. - 1.3 This Code will be reviewed from time to time and revised as necessary.
+It will be published annually and copies will be made available to staff and students. - 1.4 The Council has determined that this Code applies to:

+a) the Union of UEA Students (the Union); and

+- b) the Graduate Students' Association (the GSA). - 1.5 Unless explicitly stated, all references to the Union shall also apply to the GSA, mutatis mutandis. - 1.6 In this Code the Union includes all members, officers and staff of that organisation. - 1.7 In this Code references to the Registrar & Secretary will be deemed to include a reference to any nominee.